markterweele/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 ### Determine which updates you want offered to your devices

-Both feature and quality updates are automatically offered to devices that are connected to Windows Update using Windows Update for Business policies.
+Both feature and quality updates are automatically offered to devices that are connected to Windows Update using Windows Update client policies.
 However, you can choose whether you want the devices to additionally receive other Microsoft Updates or drivers that are applicable to that device.

 To enable Microsoft Updates, use [Update/AllowMUUpdateService](/windows/client-management/mdm/policy-csp-update#allowmuupdateservice).